 JoPaul Steiner

-In June 2001, at the age of 84, JoPaul Steiner established The Octogenarian Golf Teams of Louisiana, a group of athletes over the age of 80 who raise money for charities by competing in golf tournaments.
+At age 84, JoPaul Steiner founded The Octogenarian Golf Teams of Louisiana, uniting athletes over 80 to raise money for charities through golf tournaments.

 Myrtis Butzman

-On May 17, 2007, at the age of 94, Myrtis Butzman completed 100 curls during a weight training session at her gym.
+At age 94, Myrtis Butzman completed 100 curls in a single weight training session, demonstrating her lifelong commitment to strength and wellness.

 Irma Thomas